ibexa/documentation-developer/docs/guide/checkout/return_process.md

 ## Online cancellation form

-After a user submits the online cancellation form, an email is sent to the admin using [SendCancellationEmailDataProcessor](../forms/form_api/dataprocessors.md#sendcancellationemaildataprocessor).
+After a user submits the online cancellation form, an email is sent to the admin using `SendCancellationEmailDataProcessor`.

 ## Product return form

-After a user submits the Product return form, an email is sent to the admin using [SendRmaEmailDataProcessor](../forms/form_api/dataprocessors.md#sendrmaemaildataprocessor).
+After a user submits the Product return form, an email is sent to the admin using `SendRmaEmailDataProcessor`.

 The email recipient has to generate a delivery note with a return number and send it to the customer.
 The customer then can return their goods together with return number.